krishna-9617/emotion-sentiment-analyzer-cli/README.md

 # Emotion & Sentiment Analyzer

-A CLI-based AI tool that analyzes the **emotions** and **sentiment** hidden in any text you type — built using Python, NLP, and Machine Learning.
+So basically this is a CLI tool I made that takes any text you type and tries to figure out what emotions and sentiment are in it.
+It uses Python, some NLP stuff, and a basic ML model under the hood.

 ---

 ## What It Does

-You type a sentence.
-The tool tells you:
+You just type a sentence and the tool tells you:
-- What **emotions** are present (happy, angry, fearful, sad, etc.)
+- What **emotions** are there — like happy, angry, sad, fearful, etc.
-- What **sentiment** it carries (positive, negative, neutral)
+- What **sentiment** it has — positive, negative, or neutral
-- Shows **bar graphs** for both — so you can actually see the results
+- And it also shows **bar graphs** for both, so you can actually see it visually

-No internet needed.
-Runs fully in the terminal.
+No internet needed at all.
+The whole thing runs in the terminal.

 ---